TL;DR

 | Fully Comprehensive | ✅ Yes | ✅ Yes | ✅ Yes |

 Important Tip: Do not assume TPO or TPFT is cheaper.
-For many drivers, especially those with a good driving history, comprehensive cover can often be the cheapest option as insurers view drivers who select it as being more responsible.
+For many drivers, especially those with a good driving history, comprehensive cover can often be the lower-cost option as insurers view drivers who select it as being more responsible.

 A standard personal car insurance policy does not cover you for business use, other than commuting to a single, permanent place of work.
-If you use your vehicle for work-related purposes—such as visiting clients, travelling between sites, or making deliveries—you need specific business motor insurance.
+If you use your vehicle for work-related purposes—such as visiting clients, travelling between sites, or making deliveries—you may need specific business motor insurance.

 You are not powerless against rising premiums.
 By being strategic and proactive, you can take control and significantly reduce your costs.

 Time Your Renewal Perfectly.
-Research consistently shows that the cheapest time to buy your insurance is around 21 to 26 days before your renewal date.
+Research consistently shows that the lower-cost time to buy your insurance is around 21 to 26 days before your renewal date.
 Buying on the day of renewal can be the most expensive time, as insurers view it as a sign of desperation.
 Set a calendar reminder a month before your policy expires.

 Pay Annually If You Can.
 Paying for your insurance monthly is a high-interest loan.
 Insurers can charge interest rates (APRs) of over 30% for the privilege of spreading the cost.
-Paying annually upfront can save you over £100 on an average policy.
+Paying annually upfront can save you over £100 on an average policy. (illustrative estimate)

 Boost Your Vehicle's Security.
 Insurers reward lower risk.
 If your car doesn't have a factory-fitted Thatcham-approved alarm or immobiliser, fitting one can lead to a discount.
-Likewise, telling your insurer you park your car in a locked garage or on a private driveway overnight, rather than on the street, will almost always result in a lower quote.
+Likewise, telling your insurer you park your car in a locked garage or on a private driveway overnight, rather than on the street, will usually result in a lower quote.

 Add a Low-Risk Named Driver.
 If you are a young or inexperienced driver, adding an older, more experienced person (like a parent) to your policy as a named driver can significantly cut the cost.
 The insurer assumes the experienced driver will use the car some of the time, lowering the overall risk.
 Warning: Do not engage in "fronting"—naming the experienced person as the main driver when it's actually the younger person.
 This is insurance fraud and is illegal.